MystenLabs/seal/crates/seal-proxy/README.md

 - Receives, authenticates, and processes metrics.

 #### Alloy Sidecar
-- Forwards encoded metrics to the Mimir cluster.
+- Collects histogram metrics from seal-proxy instance due to lack of support of native histogram in prometheus rust library.

 #### Mimir Cluster
 - Stores the incoming metrics.